 Soil texture, organic matter, and bulk density

-In certain trials, the CC treatment was coincident with differences in sand, silt, as well as clay percentages (p<0.001).
+Within certain trials, the CC treatment was coincident with differences in sand, silt, as well as clay percentages (p<0.001).
 The percent sand did not vary by CC treatment in the Central-silage trial, but varied significantly (p<0.01) at the other three trials (Supplementary material S3, S4).
 Likewise, the percent clay varied by CC treatment in three of the four trials while the percent silt varied by CC treatment in only one trial (West-grain).
 However, the significant differences between CC and no-cover plots were only of a meaningful magnitude (>1% difference) at the two commerical farm trials (East-grain, West-grain; Table 2).
 In the East-grain trial, the CC plots had 3% more sand compared to the no-cover plots (p<0.001).
 In the West-grain trial, the CC plots had 5% more sand compared to the no-cover plots (p<0.001).
 The increased sand in the CC plots was compensated for by a decrease in clay (East-grain) or a decrease in both clay and silt (West-grain).
 At both of the Central trials, texture components of the CC and no-cover plots were within 1% of each other.

 Table 2.
 Summary of soil texture components for rye cover crop (CC) and no-cover treatments at each trial, bolded text indicates significant differences at p<0.01 greater than 1% in magnitude; totals may not add to 100% due to rounding, see Supplemental material S4 for more precise values.